marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 rm.removeRegions();
 ```

-This will destroy all regions, and remove them.
+This will empty all regions, and remove them.

-## RegionManager.destroyRegions
+## RegionManager.emptyRegions

-You can quickly destroy all regions from the RegionManager
+You can quickly empty all regions from the RegionManager
-instance by calling the `destroyRegions` method.
+instance by calling the `emptyRegions` method.

 ```js
 var rm = new Marionette.RegionManager();